Can drain flies make me sick?

 what are drain flies

 Sewer flies are small, measuring between 2-5 millimeters in length.
 That range is anywhere from the point of a new crayon (2 millimeters) to a pencil's eraser top (5 millimeters).
-Like all flies in the order Diptera, they have a single pair of wings, compound eyes, and mouthparts that are designed for sucking and piercing.
+Like all flies in the order Diptera, they have a single pair of wings, compound eyes and mouthparts that are designed for sucking and piercing.
 These pale gray to black colored flies have small round hairy wings that are held pitch-roof-like over their roundish fuzzy bodies.
 They may remind you of moths, as they’ve got similar looks and behavior (fairly harmless and peaceful).

 Finding a business of flies or their babies (larvae) in your sink drain is not pleasant.
 It’s actually downright horrid.
 These tiny revolting creatures feed on that slimy, mucky still bacteria that can, if not dealt with on a regular basis, develop along the water surface of your infrequently used toilet bowl or other prime breeding grounds.
-This muck is also their breeding grounds, where they lay some 30-100 eggs, which hatch in about two days.
+This muck is also their breeding ground, where they lay some 30-100 eggs, which hatch in about two days.

 drain fly eggs